Worker cooperative: Definition

-As mentioned above, the majority—if not all—of the workers in a given worker cooperative enterprise are worker-owners, although some casual or wage workers may be employed with whom profits and decision making are not necessarily shared equally.
+As mentioned above, most, if not all, of the workers in a given worker cooperative enterprise are worker-owners, although some casual or wage workers may be employed with whom profits and decision-making are not necessarily shared equally.
 Workers also often undergo a trial or screening period (such as three or six months) before being allowed to have full voting rights.

 Participation is based on one vote per worker-owner, regardless of the number of shares or equity owned by each worker-owner.
-Voting rights are not tied to investment or patronage in the workers' co-operative, and only worker-owners can vote on decisions that affect them.
-In practice, worker co-operatives have to accommodate a range of interests to survive and have experimented with different voice and voting arrangements to accommodate the interests of trade unions, local authorities, those who have invested proportionately more labor, or through attempts to mix individual and collective forms of worker-ownership and control.
+Voting rights are not tied to investment or patronage in the workers' cooperative, and only worker-owners can vote on decisions that affect them.
+In practice, worker cooperatives have to accommodate a range of interests to survive and have experimented with different voice and voting arrangements to accommodate the interests of trade unions, local authorities, those who have invested proportionately more labor, or through attempts to mix individual and collective forms of worker-ownership and control.